noir-lang/noir/docs/docs/reference/debugger/debugger_repl.md

 2 = 0
 ```

-**Note**: this command is only functional while the debugger is executing a Brillig block.
+Note: this command is only functional while the debugger is executing a Brillig block.

 #### `regset [Register index] [New value]`